tinkerbell/tinkerbell-docs/docs/setup/packet-terraform.md

 2020/06/17 14:12:45 Hardware data pushed successfully
 ```

 A note on the Worker at this point.
-Ideally the worker should be kept from booting until the Provisioner is ready to serve it OSIE, but on Packet that probably doesn't happen.
-Now that the Worker's hardware data is registered with Tinkerbell, you should manually reboot the worker through the Packet [CLI](https://github.com/packethost/packet-cli/blob/master/docs/packet_device_reboot.md), [API](https://www.packet.com/developers/api/devices/#devices-performAction), or Packet UI.
+Ideally the worker should be kept from booting until the Provisioner is ready to serve it OSIE, but on Equinix Metal that probably doesn't happen.
+Now that the Worker's hardware data is registered with Tinkerbell, you should manually reboot the worker through the [Equinix Metal CLI](https://github.com/packethost/packet-cli/blob/master/docs/packet_device_reboot.md), [API](https://metal.equinix.com/developers/api/devices/#devices-performAction), or Equinix Metal console.
 Remember to use the SOS console to check what the Worker is doing.

 ## Creating a Template